Explore with your subject

 • 1/500

-These are the settings on the camera for all the photos above.
+These are the camera settings for all the photos above.

 Nikon Telephoto AF Nikkor 85mm f/1.4D IF Autofocus Lens